 Prevention is better than cure, they say.
 Our immune systems are our in-built warriors constantly at work for us.
 They are at their best when fuelled with the right foods and when adopting a healthy lifestyle.

-Let’s take a look at some of the superfoods that keep our immunity working like a charm and make it our never failing first line of defence.
+Let’s take a look at some of the superfoods that keep our immunity working like a charm and make it our never failing first line of defense.

 1.Vitamin C – the holy grail